Tessa Palmer, Psy.D., LCP

 I genuinely believe that anyone can benefit from therapy, but that does not mean that it is easy.
 I appreciate the difficulty in even taking the first step, and I hope to provide compassionate support whether it is someone’s first time in therapy, they are returning, or if they have had negative experiences with it in the past.

 As a therapist, I work primarily from a relational dynamic perspective and I use human diversity and social justice lenses to further inform my work.
 This means that I place particular emphasis on emotions and relationships, and that I strive to be emotionally present and available for authentic connection.
 It is my belief and experience that the work and healing of therapy occur within this connection.
 Therapy is thus a collaborative process of building an affirming relationship that leads to meaningful change.

 I enjoy working with adults and adolescents with a wide variety of concerns.
 I specialize in working with trauma; sex and sexuality; self-harm; relational concerns; and identity development.
 I always strive to facilitate an environment that is identity-affirming across various dimensions of human diversity.
-This includes various aspects of sexuality (including kink and non-monogamy); gender; race; and health status.
+This includes various aspects of sexuality; gender; race; and health status.

 I am additionally a huge fan of standup comedy and believe in the healing power of humor.